Farkhad Magametov

-Farkhad Magametov (born 11 January 1962 in the Uzbek SSR, Soviet Union) is a retired football defender.
-Magametov is a former Uzbekistani international, who obtained a total number of 20 caps during his career, scoring no goals.
+Farkhad Magametov (born 11 January 1962) is an Uzbekistani former footballer who played as a defender.
+He is a former Uzbekistan international, having obtained a total number of 20 caps during his career.

 Club career

 Magametov started his career in 1981 for Pakhtakor Tashkent.
 He played one season at the Soviet highest league level and he collected 27 matches as a defender.

 International career

-Farkhad Magametov made his debut for the Uzbekistan national team in a friendly match against Kyrgyzstan on 23 August 1992.
+Magametov made his debut for the Uzbekistan national team in a friendly match against Kyrgyzstan on 23 August 1992.
 Two years later he competed at the 1994 Asian Games, which his team won.
 He was one of the major players, playing every match.
 He was playing in different positions including left-back, right-back, centre-back as well defensive midfielder due to his decent pass technique.